mxagar/tool_guides/git/git_teams_summary.md

     - [Markdown 101](#markdown-101)

 ## Fork-Branch-Merge Workflow

+This is the most common go-to workflow when working in teams.

 ```bash
 # -- 1.
 Create a new branch to work on, forking from the default branch (e.g., dev)